 The team that can skate faster, pass more efficiently, shoot harder/more accurately, and break out of their end better, (all those things the players spend hours practicing, and the coaches spend teaching, not to mention the $$ the parents spend so their kids can develop these skills) should come out victorious, with a sense of pride in these achievements.
 Even the losing team can recognize the signs they need to work harder to achieve these goals when they are beaten fair and square!

 It is really unfortunate that the rule in hockey is that only the referee can assign minor penalties.
 With three officials on the ice surely they all should be able to make calls to keep these games under control?
-I’m sure there would be a lot less injuries, including the concerning “concussion like symptoms” that appear to be on the rise.
+I’m sure there would be a lot fewer injuries, including the concerning “concussion-like symptoms” that appear to be on the rise.
 Are three pairs of eyes not much better than one??
 Maybe I should ask Don Cherry to debate this issue…